So Long, Farewell (Ted Lasso): Plot

 Rupert furiously reprimands West Ham's manager, George Cartrick (Bill Fellows), (Note: AFC Richmond's previous coach who was fired by Rebecca and replaced with Ted in "Pilot".) telling him to take out Jamie by injuring him.
 When George refuses, Rupert assaults him.
 This prompts the crowd to jeer Rupert, and he leaves the stadium in disgrace.
 In the final minute, Richmond wins a free kick.
 Using a strategy developed by Nate, Sam (Toheeb Jimoh) scores the winning goal.
 Because Manchester City wins their match, Richmond finishes second overall, but Ted still receives widespread praise for the achievement.

 At the airport, Ted says goodbye to Rebecca, who has chosen to sell 49% of Richmond to the fans while maintaining ownership.
 Before the plane takes off, Beard explains that he wants to stay in England to be with Jane, and the two share an emotional farewell before Beard fakes an appendicitis attack to get off the plane.
 As she leaves the airport, Rebecca runs into the stranger she met in Amsterdam (Matteo van der Grijn) (Note: The owner of the houseboat in "Sunflowers".) with his daughter, and both smile at their surprise reunion.

 Trent finds his draft with extensive notes from Beard.
 Ted's note says he loved it but suggests changing the title, saying "It's not about me.
 It never was"; so Trent changes it to The Richmond Way.
 Rupert is removed as owner of West Ham and is ostracized by the media.
 Roy becomes the new manager of Richmond.
 Sam is selected to play for the Nigeria national football team.
 Jamie reconnects with his father (Kieran O'Brien) and remains friends with Keeley and Roy.
 Keeley and Barbara (Katy Wix) reopen their PR firm and propose a Richmond women's team, which Rebecca gleefully agrees to.
 Sharon (Sarah Niles) is hired as Richmond's Head of Mental Health, and Roy takes sessions with her.
-Roy, Beard and Nate place the re-assembled "Believe" sign back in the locker room, and Beard marries a now-pregnant Jane in a pagan ritual at Stonehenge.
-Ted, now coach of Henry's soccer team, reminds his son to "Be a goldfish" after missing a goal.
+Nate glues the pieces of the "Believe" sign back together, and he, Roy, and Beard place the re-assembled "Believe" sign back in the locker room.
+Beard marries a now-pregnant Jane in a pagan ritual at Stonehenge, with the members of Richmond in attendance.
+Ted, now coach of Henry's soccer team, reminds his son to "be a goldfish", after missing a goal.
 As Henry goes back to play, Ted smiles, content.

 Development

 Production

 The episode was directed by Declan Lowney and written by co-creators Brendan Hunt, Jason Sudeikis and Joe Kelly.
-This was Lowney's eighth directing credit, Hunt's eighth writing credit, and Sudeikis' eighth writing credit, and Kelly's tenth writing credit.
+This was Lowney's eighth directing credit, Hunt's eighth writing credit, Sudeikis' eighth writing credit, and Kelly's tenth writing credit.